 Your child can take a packed lunch if you wish, and free school meals will be provided as normal.

-It's likely children will only be allowed to take in a limited amount of items, such as:
+Children are only allowed to take in a small number of items such as:

 - school bag